OilerNetwork/pitchlake_starknet/documentation.md

 Once we pass the current round’s settlement date, we can settle it.
 Once a round settles, the _round transition window_ must pass before the next round’s auction can start.
 This window gives Pitchlake LPs time to withdraw from their rolled over positions, but also allows any LPs from other protocols to enter.

-> _This is because if other protocols adopt the same option round schedule as Pitchlake without a transition window, there would be no time for LP’s to leave the protocol and join another before the next auctions starts._
+> _This is because if other protocols adopt the same option round schedule as Pitchlake, then without a transition window, there would be no time for LP’s to exit another protocol and join before the next auctions starts._

-Once this transition window passes, we can call the `vault::start_next_option_round()` entry point.
+Once this round transition window passes, we can call the `vault::start_next_option_round()` entry point.
 This will start the next option round’s auction (_Open → Auctioning_), deploy the new next option round contract (→ _Open_), and increment the current & next round pointers by 1.

 **_Example_**: